He Ran All the Way (1951) was John Garfield’s last film.

-1951’s He Ran All the Way was John Garfield’s last film.
-Produced under his own production company, Julie rocked Hollywood just a few years earlier by turning down a lucrative long-term contract, and taking his chances as an independent actor and producer.
+Just a few years earlier, Julie rocked Hollywood by turning down a lucrative long-term contract to take his chances as an independent actor and producer.

 John Garfield and HUAC

-Let’s go through the plot of He Ran All the Way [aff. link], then we’ll discuss how Julie first came to the attention of HUAC, go behind the scenes of the film, and finally, cover his brave testimony before the committee and his tragic death at age 39.
+Let’s go through the plot of He Ran All the Way [aff. link], then behind the scenes of the film to Julie’s gallant fight against HUAC, and his tragic death at age 39.

 In attempts to blend in and lay low, Nick goes for a swim at a local pool, stuffing the $10,000 in a locker.
 While trying to swim nonchalantly, Nick accidentally bumps into Peg Dobbs (Shelley Winters), an attractive, sweet, and nice girl who’s immediately taken with him.
 Nick asks if he can walk Peg home after their swim, partly because he likes her, but mostly because walking with Peg will further divert police suspicions from him.